Morphy137/MusicDownloader/README.md

 **Note:**

 - The program does NOT contain any malware, spyware, or trojans.
 All code is open source and auditable.
+- It is recommended to temporarily disable Antivirus if the browser does not allow you to download it.
 - You need your own Spotify API credentials (see below).
 The app will guide you through the setup the first time you run it.

 ---